 School is a place where the practice of kindness can permeate the environment, and at JA, the staff and faculty are committed to fostering that characteristic in their developing students.

-In 2015, JA surveyed the campus community about character traits that they would most like to see developed in individuals.
+JA surveyed the campus community about character traits that they would most like to see developed in individuals.
 Kindness was one of the top three traits.
 The other top two were respectfulness and honesty, both of which influence writing on social media.

 During the Kindness Campaign, fifth graders had the opportunity to lead.
 On their iPads, they created posters with messages such as “Think before you post,” “You are beautiful,” and “Kind words.
 Kind hearts.”
 Posters were printed and displayed throughout campus.
 The students were enthusiastic about their creations and enjoyed feedback from the campus community.